All photos courtesy of Southeastern Guide Dogs

 Once matched, SEGD covers all food costs, preventative care (such as flea and tick prevention) and annual veterinarian visits for the dog once they’ve been placed with their person.

-This nonprofit organization is completely volunteer-run.
+This nonprofit organization is run by a staff of 175 and a wonderful corps of volunteers.
 From administrative work to puppy raising and fostering, SEGD has a position that’s perfect for anyone, especially Florida seniors.

 Vicki Potapow, puppy raising volunteer since 2017, says that seniors find joy in working with exceptional canines and making human friends in the mix.
 “You come for the dogs, but stay for the people,” Vicki says.
 “There are local support groups for the volunteers and program graduates that will help you through any questions you have.
 You’re never alone in any step of the process.”

-You can support the organization in person at one of the Walkathon events!
+Support SEGD in person or at one of the Walkathon events!
 Details are at the organization’s website listed below.

 Southeastern Guide Dogs is 100% donor-funded, so if you would like to help support the organization remotely, monetary donations are happily accepted.